Electrical & Computer Engr (ECE)

 ECE 6603.
 Advanced Digital Communications.
 3 Credit Hours.

-The theory and practice of efficient digital communications over linear dispersive channels, including adaptive equalization and synchronization.
+The theory and practice of efficient digital communications over dispersive channels, including adaptive equalization and synchronization.

 ECE 6604.
 Personal and Mobile Communications.
 3 Credit Hours.